-Mitsui Chemicals Group conducts audits on environment and safety (environmental protection, safety and prevention), occupational health, quality, and chemical safety audits, in order to objectively evaluate the effective implementation of Responsible Care activities at our works, business divisions, laboratories as well as subsidiaries and affiliates all over the world.
+Mitsui Chemicals Group conducts audits on environment and safety (environmental protection and safety and prevention), occupational health, quality, and chemicals management, in order to objectively evaluate the effective implementation of Responsible Care activities.
 The Internal Control Division is responsible for environment & safety audits and occupational health audits.
 Quality audits and chemical safety audits are managed by RC & Quality Assurance Division, in order to verify the practice from a more professional perspective, And the suitability of these audits is itself inspected by the Internal Control Division.
 The audit results are then reported to the Management Committee and the Responsible Care Committee.